British military vehicle markings of World War II: Tactical signs

-Tactical signs used on AFVs, HQ Squadron – diamond, A Squadron – triangle, B squadron – square, C squadron – circle and D squadron – solid vertical bar, indicated the squadron within a regiment.
+Tactical signs used on AFV's, HQ Squadron – hollow diamond, A Squadron – hollow triangle, B squadron – hollow square, C squadron – hollow circle and D squadron – solid vertical bar, indicated the squadron within a regiment.
 Divisional troops and unbrigaded units such as armoured car and armoured recce regiments used white tac signs.
-Within an armoured brigade each regiment used a different colour which indicated their seniority.
-Red for the senior regiment, yellow for the 2nd regiment, blue for the junior regiment, and green for the motorised infantry battalion.
+Within an armoured brigade, each regiment used a different colour which indicated their seniority (Red for the senior regiment, yellow for the 2nd regiment, blue for the junior regiment, and green for the motorised infantry battalion).

 They were 8-12 inches high, depending on the size of the vehicle, and were usually located on the sides or rear of the turret, or on the sides of the hull.
 They sometimes included a number identifying the individual vehicle.

 Gas detection

-Gas detection panels were painted as an 18-inch square patch on AFVs and on the rear of headlamps of softskins until October 1943, thereafter as a patch on bonnets of softskins, close to the windscreen and not on AFV's.
+Gas detection panels were painted as an 18-inch square patch on AFV's and on the rear of headlamps of softskins until October 1943, thereafter as a patch on bonnets of softskins, close to the windscreen and not on AFV's.
 The gas detection paint was a khaki yellow colour.

 Other markings

 Convoy marking

 A number, written in chalk, to mark convoy position, written on front of vehicle.
 The lead vehicle flew a blue flag, the rear vehicle a green flag.

-A small light shining on the rear axel, the centre of which was painted white, assisted night time convoys.
+A small light shining on the rear axle, the centre of which was painted white, assisted night time convoys.
 Some vehicles used a circular disc painted white.

 Left hand drive

-Vehicles that were left-hand drive had CAUTION LEFT HAND DRIVE in 2 inch white letters on the rear.
-If the vehicle has no indicators, the words NO SIGNALS was added.
+Vehicles that were left-hand drive had CAUTION LEFT HAND DRIVE in 2-inch white letters on the rear.
+If the vehicle does not have indicators, the words NO SIGNALS were added.

 Civilian vehicles

-Requisitioned vehicles, before they received their full markings, displayed WD in 6 inch letters on the nearside front and back.
+Requisitioned vehicles, before receiving their full markings, displayed WD in 6 inch letters on the nearside front and back.

 Speed limit

 Maximum permitted speed limited was painted in red on the rear tailboard of softskins.
-The speed 4 inch high above MPH in 2 inch letters, (not put on Bomb disposal vehicles or motorbikes).
+The speed 4 inch high above MPH in 2 inch letters (not put on Bomb disposal vehicles or motorbikes).